-Do you wonder what it’s like to be a ghostwriter?
+Do you wonder what is a ghostwriter, and what it’s like to be one?
 In this post, we spill the beans.

 I’ve seen this question from time to time in forums and social media groups, so I would like to provide a complete answer: What’s it like to be a ghostwriter?